tswapnil/tswapnil.github.io/index.md

 ### Projects and Research
 - **AI team at UCSD**
-  Currently I am also doing RL research with the AI team led by Prof. Sicun Gao at UCSD .
-We are solving control problems using RL.
+  Worked on a Q-learning control RL algorithm with guidance from Prof. Sicun Gao at UCSD .

 - **SAT Solver – Automated Reasoning in AI**
   Wrote a custom SAT Solver by implementing DPLL and CDCL algorithms.
 C++.
 [Link](https://github.com/tswapnil/SAT-Solver)